 Colorado State University, in collaboration with many Fort Collins community supporters, offers a wide array of financial resources for student organizations.

-A portion of every student’s activity fee is allocated by ASCSU to campus programming.
+A portion of every student’s activity fee is allocated by the Associated Students of Colorado State University (ASCSU) campus programming.
 If your organization meets the qualifications, they may be eligible to receive funding.

 Other campus resources include the Travel Grant, the Lory Student Center Diversity Grant,Campus Activities Programming Grants, and the Vice President for Student Affairs Parents Fund.
 Click on the links below to find out more about funding criteria and application deadlines.